aneezJaheez/PSN-CF-Recommender-System/README.md

 As I have explained earlier, the Surprise package offers limited flexibility with the model architecture and optimization.
 Due to this trait, there are not many ways in which better results can be obtained using this package.

-The only logical conclusion I could arrive at in order to improve the results of this model was to obtain more data or decrease the sparsity of the dataset.
-Collaborative filtering is after all a model that depends on active user participation.
+The only logical conclusion I could arrive at in order to improve the results of this model was to <b>obtain more data or decrease the sparsity of the dataset</b>.
+Collaborative filtering is, after all, a model that depends on active user participation.
 Hence, having more ratings made per user and a larger number of ratings per game would be the best approach to improve recommendations made by this model.

 ### Improving Keras Models

 The flexibility provided by keras in terms of model architecture open up a lot of avenues to improve the performance of the model.
 In addition to more active user participation in making video game ratings, here are some of the ways the models can be improved,

-* Obtaining the timestamps for each individual user rating.
+* <b>Obtaining the timestamps for each individual user rating</b>.
 This opens up a sequential aspect to the model which enables the use of Recurrent Neural Nets (RNN's) in making user rating predictions.
-* Obtaining the review text from each user review.
+* <b>Obtaining the review text from each user review</b>.
+With this data in hand, NLP can be applied to the user reviews, and this can have a lot of applications.
+For instance, the spam reviews can be discarded in order to improve the quality of the model.

+The reasoning for the hypotheses I have introduced in this section are explained in further detail in the notebooks.